ibm-cloud-docs/activity-tracker/service_keys.md

     Where NAME is the desired name of the service key and SERVICE_INSTANCE is the name of the service instance from the previous step.

-    The output from this command includes the field **service_key** that contains the logging service key for the instance.
+    The output from this command includes the field **service_key** that contains the service key for the instance.

 6. Restrict access to the {{site.data.keyword.cloud_notm}} resource service key so that only users that have the `administrator` and `manager` roles can see information associated with the service key.